rookie-joe/PDA/README.md

 - `random_test.json`: The random test set (950) contains a diverse and randomly selected set of problems.
 - `real_test.jsonl`: The real test set represents the out-of-domain test set, featuring 967 natural language mathematics questions and answers distilled from the Arithmo test set.

 ## Code

+- `Dataset-Informalization`: This folder contains code used to construct the FormL4 dataset.
+See the `README.md` in the folder for details about replication.

-- [x] **Applying Lean 4 Compiler**: Please visit our GitHub repository for more details about how to automate your Lean 4 installation and compilation: [**Automatic Lean 4 Compilation Guide**](https://github.com/rookie-joe/automatic-lean4-compilation)
+- `Automatic-Lean4-Compilation`: Please visit our GitHub repository for more details about how to automate your Lean 4 installation and compilation: [**Automatic Lean 4 Compilation Guide**](https://github.com/rookie-joe/automatic-lean4-compilation)

 - [ ] Training/Evaluating autoformalizer and verifier based on (**<span style="font-variant: small-caps;">forml4</span>**)

-## Human Evaluation
+## Human Evaluation Results
 Human annotations are provided in the `annotation` sub-directory.
+It contains human evaluation results for three stages of PDA:
+- **Before informalization (stage I)**: We conduct a human evaluation on cross-model preference comparison between gpt-4o and gemini-pro-1.5 (sample size = 10);
+- **After informalization (stage II)**: After informalizating the FormL4 dataset, we conduct a manual quality check on informalization success by randomly sampling from three different test sets (sample size = 60).
+- **After autoformalization training (stage III)**: After completing training and enhancing the autoformalizer model, the model's autoformalization output was evaluated by human evaluators (sample size = 80).

 See the `README.md` in the sub-directory for details.

 ## Results